oracle/weblogic-kubernetes-operator/docs-source/content/quickstart/create-domain.md

        * `domainUID`: `sample-domain1`
        * `image`: Leave empty unless you need to tag the new image that the script builds to a different name.
-          For example if you are using a remote cluster that will need to pull the image from a Docker registry, in which case you should set this value to the fully qualified image name.
+          For example if you are using a remote cluster that will need to pull the image from a Docker registry, then you should set this value to the fully qualified image name.
 Note that you will need to push the image manually.
        * `weblogicCredentialsSecretName`: `sample-domain1-weblogic-credentials`
        * `namespace`: `sample-domain1-ns`